 Because the MQTT protocol was not designed with security in mind, the protocol has traditionally been used in secure back-end networks for application-specific purposes.
 MQTT's topic structure can easily form a huge tree, and there's no clear way to divide a tree into smaller logical domains that can be federated.
 This makes it difficult to create a globally scalable MQTT network because, as the size of the topic tree grows, the complexity increases.

 Another negative aspect of MQTT is its lack of interoperability.
 Because message payloads are binary, with no information as to how they are encoded, problems can arise -- especially in open architectures where different applications from different manufacturers are supposed to work seamlessly with each other.

-In spite of these considerations, many experts believe that MQTT will play an important role in the Internet of Things, facilitating such things as inventory tracking, automotive telematics, resource monitoring and medical body area networks (MBANs).
+In spite of its challenges, many experts believe that MQTT will play an important role in the internet of things, facilitating such things as inventory tracking, automotive telematics, resource monitoring and medical body area networks (MBANs).
 The protocol is continuously improving and now supports WebSockets, another protocol that enables two-way communication between clients and brokers in real time.

 MQTT was officially approved as an OASIS standard on Oct.
 28, 2015.
 At the end of January 2016, it was accepted as an ISO standard, with ISO/IEC 20922 announced in June 2016.